New World Treasures

 Weight: NGC Slabbed

-Shield type 2 escudos, dated 165(4), Philip IV, Santa Fe de Bogotá mint, NGC graded mint state (MS62).
-Observe: Crowned Hapsburg coat of arms, mintmark is to the left ( NR for Nuevo Reino ), to the right is the denomination mark ( II ) above assayer’s initial ( R for Ramos ).
-Reverse: Cross of Jerusalem enclosed by four doubled arcs, fleurs-de-lis extend inward from the junctions of the arcs, large annulets above the junctions, the legend (if complete) would read Hispaniarum : Rex : 1654.
-Recovered from the wreck of the Spanish galleon Maravillas, which was struck by the fleets lead galleon and sank off Little Bahama Bank, north of Grand Bahama island, in 1656.
+Shield type 2 escudos, Santa Fe de Bogotá mint, Philip IV, assayer R, dated 1655 - rare in that this coin is the only fully dated 1655 recovered from the wreck of the Maravillas, verified as an authentic Maravillas Treasure coin by NGC and graded NGC mint state MS 63.
+Observe: Crowned Hapsburg coat of arms, mintmark is to the right (NR for Nuevo Reino - not visible on this coin), to the left is the denomination mark (II) above assayer’s initial (R for Ramos).
+Reverse: Cross of Jerusalem enclosed by four doubled arcs, fleurs-de-lis extend inward from the junctions of the arcs, large annulets above the junctions, the legend (if complete) would read Hispaniarum : Rex : 1655 (note the full 4 digit 1655 date).
 This coin was was owned by an original principal of Marex, the company that salvaged the site in the late 1980’s; see Capt Humphrey’s account of the salvage in his book "In Search of the Golden Madonna".
-Supplied with a New World Treasures photo type certificate of authenticity and a booklet "Shipwrecks and Their Coins: Volume 2 - 1654 Capitana & 1655 Almiranta" that provides details about the fleet and its coins..
+Supplied with a New World Treasures photo type certificate of authenticity and a booklet "Shipwrecks and Their Coins: Volume 2 - 1654 Capitana & 1655 Almiranta" that provides details about the fleet and its coins.
+View an example of a New World Treasures style certificate.

 TOP OF PAGE